hapax/hapax.github.io/assets/simple-physics.md

 dancing dust specks --- required, at most, a little pre-calculus math and solid command of a napkin hack.
 There is great power in simple techniques.
+And we have only scratched the surface!
+Physics is brimming with beautiful napkin hacks, waiting to be elaborated and applied.

 This raises the question: why don't we teach these techniques in schools?
 The most charitable answer is that we focus on content rather than methods since high-leverage methods are deemed too advanced.
+But th
-But in the words of Cyprian of Carthate, *custom without truth is the antiquity of error*.
-Hacker spirit is the perfect antidote for custom without truth.
+In the words of Cyprian of Carthate, *custom without truth is the antiquity of error*, and hacker spirit is the perfect antidote for custom without truth.

 #### References